entando/entando-docs/vuepress/docs/next/docs/getting-started/ent-diag.md

 ```

 ### Log Files
-* Log files for the bundle build and pack commands are generated for each component inside the .entando/logs directory.
-For a single component, the log is printed to the stdout.
-Run command logs are also printed to the standard output.
+* Log files for the `ent bundle build` and `pack` commands are generated for each component inside the .entando/logs directory.
+For single components and other processes, they are printed to the standard outputs.